blackout358/editag/README.md

-      --list-genres                  Lists genres and their associated number for ID3 -d, --delete-tag <tag-to-delete>   Delete a frame by passing in its id -D, --delete-all-tags              Delete all frames -f, --format-file                  Format file to 'TN - TRACK TITLE' TN = track number
+      --list-genres                  Lists genres and their associated number for ID3 -d, --delete-tag <tag-to-delete>   Delete a frame by passing in its id -D, --delete-all-tags              Delete all frames -r [<recursive>]                   Run command on every mp3 file in the specified directory or current directory if none is provided. file_path argument is ignored when -r flag is present
+  -f, --format-file                  Format file to 'TN - TRACK TITLE' TN = track number

       --v23                          Attempts to save tag as ID3v2.3 instead of ID3v2.4